Lock & Timestamp Chart Notes or Add an Addendum

 Other Providers Adding an Addendum

-Multiple team members are able add an addendum to a charting note.
+Multiple team members can add an addendum to a charting note.

-In order for to add an addendum to another provider's note, an account admin will need to enable the following setting
+To add an addendum to another provider's note, an account admin will need to enable the following setting:

-• Provider must either be a Care Team member for the client, or have permissions to "View All Clients" across the organization in order to access charting for the client.
+- Provider must either be a Care Team member for the client, or have permissions to "View All Clients" across the organization to access charting for the client.

-• The provider will see the Chart History section for the client, and will be able to add an addendum accordingly.
+- The provider will see the Chart History section for the client, and can add an addendum accordingly.

 Have a Team Member Review a Chart Note

-One common utilization of charting addendums is to have a Supervisory provider review a locked note, and add an addendum that they have reviewed the note (with any comments they would like to add).
+One common use of charting addendums is to have a supervisory provider review a locked note, and add an addendum that they have reviewed the note (with any comments they would like to add).

 If you would like a specific provider to be alerted to review a charting note, we recommend using Healthie's Task feature.